Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 SETD5 Haploinsufficiency Disrupts Gene Regulation and Reduces Cognitive Flexibility in Mice

-What was studied: Using a mouse model of SETD5 haploinsufficiency, researchers examined how reduced SETD5 function alters gene expression patterns in the developing brain, and what cognitive and behavioral effects result.
+Using a mouse model of SETD5 haploinsufficiency, meaning mice with only one working copy of the Setd5 gene, researchers examined how reduced SETD5 function changes gene expression patterns in the developing brain, and what cognitive and behavioral effects follow.

 • SETD5 haploinsufficiency disrupted the expression of hundreds of genes involved in brain development and synaptic function.